erierasilvera/SOC-Analyst-Repository-/README.md

-This repository is used exclusively for showing my progress as a SOC Analyst
+This repository is used exclusively for showing my progress as a SOC Analyst.